Type Of Organization

 Do You Have A Favorite Unsolicited Submission Discovery Or Anecdote?

-We politely tell writer's why work is declined.
-Most are appreciative.
-One author loved our decline note so much, she wrote back thanking us for the most charming decline she had ever received.
-It's now a testimonial on our blog.
+One author loved our decline note so much she thanked us for the most charming decline she had ever received.
+There's a testimonial on our blog.

 Who Is Your Ideal Reader?